 1.3 The three major civil works contracts for the Laying of Bulk Distribution System and Construction of Service Reservoirs (BDS-SRT) works, amounting to approximately $62.67 million, were awarded from March to July 2014.
 Physical works are in progress.
 Target completions of these contracts are from March 2016 to February 2017.

 1.4.
 Supply and delivery of various equipment (spare pipes, fittings & appurtenances; jeeps, cars, pickups, motorcycles) have been completed.

 2. Operating and financial systems improved, and capacities strengthened

-2.3 PID is preparing procurement packages for the refurbishment of water treatment plants, and operationalization of asset management plan.
+2.3 PID is improving GIS network modeling systems and preparing procurement packages for the refurbishment of water treatment plants.

 2.4 New water tariff structure for the Kathmandu Valley was approved by Water Supply Tariff Fixation commission (WSTFC) on 14 July 2013 with conditions to be fulfilled by KUKL for service improvement.
 This will help KUKL in improving its operations and service delivery to citizens.